 2. Lace up your sneeks.
 Go to your mall and lock your wallet in the trunk!
-Start window shopping (not spending) and check out all the storefronts.
+Go window shopping (not spending) and check out the storefronts.
 Observe the latest styles and trends and make note of the ones you love.

 3. Become a couch potato.
 Watch TV just to see what the characters are wearing.
 Check out what “older” women wear…like the women on CSI, Oprah, The View, and Kelly Ripa.
 Find same-shaped celebs and copy their style!

 4. People who need people.
 People watch.
 Admittedly, this is one of my favorite things to do!
 Go to the mall, a park or cafe and watch people--and more importantly what they are wearing.
 Critique what they are wearing and if you think it’s working…let them inspire you.

 5. Sign on the dotted line...online.
 Sign up for emails from your favorite stores.
 Even if you can’t afford to always buy from them…let them inspire you with new styles each season.

 6. Go ask Alice.
 Or, any other trusted friend, sister or those whose style you admire.
 There is nothing like getting inspiration for your style from a real person.

 7. Gloss over the mags.
 Take a look at the magazines.
 I’m not talking teen magazines.
 It can be any magazine from Redbook to Woman’s Wear Daily.
 A variety of magazines will show women of all ages.
 Look at what they are wearing.